TZstatsADS/Fall2016-proj4-CHuang0-0/README.md

 + (2) **Feature Selection**: Random Forest(considered but abandoned)
 Random Forest, along with other classification methods, is also one of my top choices to go.
 It selects features by their importance.
 However, it contains a lot of problems, such as the lack of labels and the different scales of my features.
-I also dropped this after more than hours of exploring.
+Moreimportantly, principal component are used as new features, instead of the original variables (which is not ideal here).
+I also dropped this option after more than hours of exploring.

 + (3). **Cross-Validation** (define **error = mean(predicted ranks) - mean(actual ranks in the test data)**)